Methuen High School: Athletics

 Methuen High is a member of the Merrimack Valley Athletic Conference.
 The school offers 25 sports at the Varsity, Junior Varsity, and Freshmen levels.
 For boys: football, soccer, cross country, golf, basketball, indoor track, ice hockey, wrestling, tennis, volleyball, baseball, outdoor track, and lacrosse.
 For girls: field hockey, soccer, cross country, volleyball, swimming & diving, cheerleading, gymnastics, basketball, indoor track, tennis, outdoor track, and softball.
 Methuen teams play as the Rangers, inspired by Methuen native Robert Rogers and his foundation of Rogers' Rangers, which eventually led to the formation of the United States Army Rangers.
-Methuen High School also has a marching band which competes in the NESBA conference.
+Methuen High School also has a marching band which competes in the NESBA conference, as well as a JROTC battalion.